vulkano-rs/vulkano-www/content/guide/compute_pipeline/dispatch.md

 ```

 First, we bind the pipeline and then the *descriptor set*s, indicating the type of set, the layout
-and the *descriptor set*s we are going to use.
-Here "set" could have actually been many, were we wold
+and the descriptor sets we are going to use.
+Here the number of sets could have actually been many,
-indicated our desired with an index.
-Because we only have one, the index is 0.
+in which case we would indicate our desired one with an index.
+Because we only have one, the index
+is 0.

 As explained in [the compute pipeline section](/guide/compute-pipeline), we want to spawn 1024
 *work groups*.
 This value is indicated by the actual `.dispatch()` method.